aaron-phelps/dotfiles/README.md

 This document describes how to:

 1. Clone repo and run shell script system_setup.sh
-2. Restore .config files from repo
-3. Explain process for outputing all pkgs to a txt file (until a script for this is made)
+2. Explain process for outputing all installed pkgs to a txt file (until a script for this is made)
-4. Setup Git creds to connect with Zeditor to github for proper pushing for new changes.
+3. Setup Git creds to connect with Zeditor/editor of choice to github for proper pushing for new changes.

 ---